carpegavin/Gavs-Super-Big-Fun-Time-Portfolio/README.md

   * Using HTML and CSS and a very small amount of JavaScript I did the following:
     1. Researched dozens of portfolio examples online.
     2. Pseudo-coded a website layout on my whiteboard.
-    3. Coded with A LOT of CSS
+    3. Coded
+    4. Struggled with media queries

 ![portfolio](https://github.com/carpegavin/Gavs-Super-Big-Fun-Time-Portfolio/blob/master/assets/img/scrnshot.png?raw=true)